 - Surrounding attractions/infrastructure for ancillary activities

-- Degree to which the location fits the character of the event
+- The degree to which the location fits the character of the event

 - Availability of public transportation (airport and city)